Texas Uniform Trade Secrets Act

 Laws governing trade secrets, unfair competition, and related issues are nuanced and complex.
-Our team leverages its experience and tracks judicial precedents and evolving case law to stay on the forefront of this legal area.
+Our team of trade secret attorneys leverages its experience and tracks judicial precedents and evolving case law to stay on the forefront of this legal area.

 The scope of our intellectual property legal services include: